mwarddev/personal-budget-calculator/README.md

 If only income data is issued, the form will only output total income data at the bottom of the form and wil hide the chart section.
 #### **Expenditure pie chart**
 ![Pie chart](assets/readme_images/pbc_pie.png)
-The pie chart is populated with user expenditure data and gives the user a visual representation of their monthly spend.
+The pie chart is an api imported from Google charts.
+The chart is populated with user expenditure data and gives the user a visual representation of their monthly spend.
 Each section corresponds to the collapsable sections of the form.
 If the user feels they could adjust their spending for the month in order to save more, they can adjust data and recalculate to see the amended outcome.

 #### **Collapsable sections**
 Each section of the form is collapsable to keep the page tidy and not overwhelm the user with loads of form data all at once.
 Upon expanding the sections the form autoscrolls the section header to the top of the page to keep all form data in view.
 Not all form data needs to be filled in for the form to be calculated.
 Any empty fields are calculated with zero value.

+#### **Responsive**
+The site is fully responsive down to 320px screen width using percentage measurements and media queries.

 ### **Future Features**
 #### **Money saving tips**